serengia/buklist-open-source-project/README.md

 Manage you reading list with easy and track your progress at **buklist.com**.

 # About
-**Buklist.com** project is an open source project currently managed my [@serengia] .
+**Buklist.com** project is an open source project currently managed my [@serengia](https://github.com/serengia) .

 **Mission** - To help people achieve their reading goals and contribute in making their
             future brighter.

-**Motivation/back story** - After spending 30 minutes on social media, many times you leave
+**Motivation/back-story** - After spending 30 minutes on social media, many times I would leave
                 feeling depressed instead of being uplifted.
-I wanted to change that by create a platform that actually empowers.
+I quickly realised that millions of people feel the same and I wanted to change that by create a platform that actually empowers empowers.
+That's how **buklist.com** was born.
 Our goal is to make you feel proud of yourself for every minute you spend on our platform. - James Serengia